 Hierarchy is paramount to business in Spain.
 Spanish managers are autocrats of a sort, having the authority to make important decisions without consulting their employees or receiving input from their colleagues.

 Those in mid- and lower-level positions should show the utmost respect for their seniors, and count on remaining quite separate from their superiors.

-Expats coming from countries where personal initiative is expected and rewarded shouldn't put an end to this behaviour, but should nonetheless be wary of undermining authority.
+Expats coming from countries where personal initiative is expected and rewarded shouldn't put an end to this behaviour, but should nonetheless be wary of being perceived as undermining authority.